 Command R+

-Enterprise RAG and multi-step tool use
+Enterprise RAG and long-context text generation

 What Command R+ supports